grdcontour

 Optional Arguments

-• A or annot : – annot=annot_int | annot=(int=annot_int, disable=true, single=true, labels=labelinfo)
+• A or annot or annotation : – annot=annot_int | annot=(int=annot_int, disable=true, single=true, labels=labelinfo)

 annot_int is annotation interval in data units; it is ignored if contour levels are given in a file.
 [Default is no annotations].
 Use annot=(disable=true,) to disable all annotations implied by cont.
 Alternatively do annot=(single=true, int=val) to plot val as a single contour.
 The optional labelinfo controls the specifics of the label formatting and consists of a named tuple with the following control arguments Label formatting